 What outlet is best for Level 1 EV charging?

-Use a dedicated 20 amp NEMA 5-20 grounded outlet.
+Use a dedicated 20 amp NEMA 5-20 grounded outlet for Level 1 EV charging.

 Is a Level 1 charger good enough?